Featured image: SIMAGIC GT NEO

 Some cheaper wheels use a lot of plastics, whereas the more expensive ones tend to be mostly carbon and aluminium.
 Some now even have a forged carbon chassis, like the VPG Carbon, from VPG:

 While some people will stretch to thousands of dollars in cost to find their trophy steering wheel, you can be just as fast on a budget.
-Ultimately build quality has little effect on your lap time (unless there’s a fault).
-So, a Fanatec or Moza wheel is a perfectly acceptable budget wheel item.
-The build quality is improving rapidly, even at a budget level.
+Ultimately, build quality has little effect on your lap time (unless there’s a fault).

 GT vs Formula Wheels

-A Formula car doesn’t offer a huge maximum steering angle and Formula cars tend to have a very fast rack to avoid you having to cross over your arms in a hairpin.
+A Formula car doesn’t offer a huge maximum steering angle, and Formula cars tend to have a very fast rack to avoid you having to cross your arms in a hairpin.
 Because there’s not much space in the Formula tub, Formula wheels tend to have a smaller wheel diameter too.

-Often you’re dealing with higher torque forces than a GT car, so it makes sense that you’re able to grip the wheel in a single place very firmly indeed.
+Often, you’re dealing with higher torque forces than a GT car, so it makes sense that you’re able to grip the wheel in a single place very firmly indeed.
 Formula wheels with highly ergonomic, comfortable grips are a good idea.

 Formula wheels tend to have shorter, firmer paddles, possibly a clutch paddle, and usually more buttons and rotary encoders.
 The most expensive ones have a display screen to keep you updated on whatever race information you’ve configured in the wheel setup.